HWal/Meter_Pulses/README.md

 NodeMCU V3 electric meter pulse measuring
 =========================================

 This Arduino sketch is made for collecting KWh and kVAr LED pulses from a "smart" electric power meter.
-Specifically, this project has been tested on a KAIFA MA304H3E meter.
+Specifically, this project has been tested on a Kaifa (MA304H3E 3-phase) meter.
 By measuring the time between pulses, active and reactive power is calculated.
 Also, it is possible to keep track of the total consumed electric energy, see below.

 Note: The program is not designed for systems where power is generated inside the circuit measured by the meter.